pavelanni/pavelanni-dev/content/blog/control_panel/index.md

 - **Rotary encoders** for setting the time (way more satisfying than buttons)
 - **DFPlayer Mini** to play sound effects.
 Because what’s a time-travel toy without some audio drama?

-The plan was simple: one Pico would set the “destination time,” and the other would handle the “present time” and “last time departed.”
-When you press a button imitating the actual time travel, the “destination time” becomes your “present time,” and the fun begins.
+The plan was simple: one Pico would set the “preset time,” and the other would handle the “current time” and “memory time.”
+When you press a button imitating the actual time travel, the “preset time” becomes your “current time,” and the fun begins.
 Sounds cool, right?

 ## Why TinyGo?